Program Logo

 • Graduate education (Master’s degree, PhD, MD, JD, or other post-baccalaureate degree): for college students already attending, or planning to attend, graduate school.

-• As of 2023, among each year’s undergraduate and graduate student scholarship recipients, one student will be awarded the Dr. Neil S. Patel Memorial Scholarship for embodying Dr. Patel’s legacy of hard work, honor, and dedication to supporting under-served populations.
+• Each year, one undergraduate or graduate student scholarship recipient is awarded the Dr. Neil S. Patel Memorial Scholarship for embodying Dr. Patel’s legacy of hard work, honor, and dedication to supporting under-served populations.

-• Beginning in 2025, the Daniel M. Callahan Memorial Scholarship will be awarded each year to one student who exemplifies visionary leader Dan Callahan’s dedication to supporting and advocating for the community of individuals with vision loss.
+• NEW this year, the Daniel M. Callahan Memorial Scholarship will be awarded to one student who exemplifies visionary leader Dan Callahan’s dedication to supporting and advocating for the community of individuals with vision loss.

 Qualifications